 - 12. Open the chamber door, remove the sample basket assembly, and place on the cooling plate or block.
-Place the protective cage over the sample basket assembly and allow it to cool to room temperature (approximately 30 minutes). - Determine and record the total after ignition mass to the nearest 0.1 g.
-Calculate and record the mass of the sample, after ignition (total after ignition mass minus the mass of the sample basket assembly) to the nearest 0.1 g.
-Designate this mass as M_f. - 14.
+Place the protective cage over the sample basket assembly and allow it to cool to room temperature (approximately 30 minutes). - 13.
+Determine and record the mass of the sample and sample basket assembly after ignition to the nearest 0.1 g. - 14.
+Calculate the mass of the sample by subtracting the mass of the sample basket assembly from the mass of the sample and sample basket assembly and record to the nearest 0.1 g.
+Designate this mass as $M_f$ . - 15.
 Use the asphalt binder content percentage from the printed ticket.
 Subtract the moisture content and the correction factor if not entered into the furnace controller from the printed ticket asphalt binder content and report the difference as the corrected asphalt binder content.